beast-dev/doc/tutorials/workshop_model_selection/workshop_model_selection.md

 ## Model selection and testing

-{% include note.html content="This tutorial follows on from [Estimating rates and dates from time-stamped sequences](workshop_rates_and_dates] which should be completed before starting this one." %}
+{% include note.html content='This tutorial follows on from the <a href="workshop_rates_and_dates">Estimating rates and dates from time-stamped sequences</a> which should be completed before starting this one.' %}